The research was commissioned by the National Institute for Health Research using Official Development Assistance (ODA) funding.

 Bioinformatics, such as pipeline development for whole genome assembling of short read data for influenza virus or metagenomic random-primer sequencing data for samples from fever hotspots.
 Projects might be focused on new coding methods or analysis of existing data sets;

-There are a range of pre-defined projects outlines that you could apply to undertake.
-Alternatively, if you are aware of a specific problem the solution to which would have potential public health implications then you have the option to develop this proposal with GeMVi technical support.
+Examples of previously successful projects outlines exist for your reference.
+You can modify and adapt these to suit your setting and priorities.
+If you are aware of a specific problem the solution to which would have potential public health implications, you can develop your proposal with GeMVi technical support.

 The Fellowships may be undertaken at the Fellow’s home institution with short periods at one of the GeMVi Partner institutions or as a placement away from the home institution at a GeMVi Partner or collaborating institution.